 9. What is their track record?

-Does the broker have a good reputation?
-How long have they been in the business?
-Do they act in the best interests of the home buyer?
+Does the mortgage broker have a good reputation?
+How long have they been in business?
+Do they act in the best interests of the homebuyer?
 Read reviews and ask for references to learn about a broker’s customer service.

-Use this checklist as a guide as you shop around for mortgage brokers.
-Look for the one that offers the best overall value.
+Use this checklist as a guide as you shop around for a mortgage broker and choose the one that offers the best overall value.

 Find the right mortgage broker for your next home purchase